Which city is cheaper, Reykjavik or Copenhagen?

 Let's take a look at the differences and similarities between Reykjavik and Copenhagen.
 Then, you can decide for yourself which place is better for your next trip.

-Many restaurants in Copenhagen have been singled out for their culinary prowess.
+Known for it's food and restaurant scene, Copenhagen is always at the top of any foodie's travel list.
 In recent years the celebrity food scene has put this city on the map.
 There are many Michelin star restaurants around town including the world famous Noma.
 But there's also a diversity of restaurants to choose from, ranging from elegant, award-winning options to cozy local eateries.
 Danish food includes a lot of pastries and sandwiches.
 Make sure you try a rød pølse, or local hot dog from one of the many stands around town.

-Reykjavik may not make the list for most foodies, but you'll find what you need while you're in town.
+You'll find the standard options when it comes to food in Reykjavik.
 Traditional Icelandic food may not have the best reputation, but restaurants these days are pretty good with a variety of dishes to choose from.
 Popular foods in the area include fish, lamb, and Icelandic skyr (a type of yogurt).

-Copenhagen is a destination that you simply have to visit at least once for nightlife.
+Copenhagen has a colorful and one-of-a-kind nightlife scene.
 The nightlife scene stays active until the early morning hours with many bars and clubs staying open until 5 or 6 in the morning.
 Some of the most popular areas for nightlife include Istedgade and EnghavePlads in Vesterbro, Sankt Hans Torv in Nørrebro and some areas around Frederiksberg.

 Reykjavik has an active nightlife scene for those who seek it out.
 The city offers the best nightlife in Iceland and you'll be surprised at the number of clubs, bars, and craft breweries that you can choose from.
 Almost all of the popular nightlife spots are around Laugavegur, a major shopping street in town.

-Known for shopping, Copenhagen draws large crowds to its stores.
+People travel from around the world to go shopping in Copenhagen.
 Design and style is notorious with Danish culture.
 You'll find many great local boutique or fashion design shops in town.
 Købmagergade is one of the busiest and most famous shopping streets in town, but you should also visit the street parallel to it, Pilestræde.

-Copenhagen is an extremely popular city to visit for families.
+Copenhagen is an amazing family-friendly city to visit.
 The city almost feels like it was designed with kids in mind.
 There are countless playgrounds, beaches, and other kid-friendly places to explore.
 Also make sure you stop by Tivoli Gardens, which has rides and rollercoasters that everyone can enjoy.
 The city also has an aquarium, zoo, and even a deer park.
 The Little Mermaid statue may fascinate Disney lovers, and if you want to get out on the water there are boat tours through the canals.

-Reykjavik is known to be a very family-friendly place to visit.
+Reykjavik is a very kid-friendly city.
 With its many outdoor activities and hands on museums, the city is great for kids.
 The cafes and restaurants are family-friendly and their are plenty of entertainment options for the whole family.

-Copenhagen is a great city for couples, as it has plenty to offer.
+Copenhagen has so much to offer for a romantic couple's vacation.
 The city is filled with a positive energy that will rejuvenate any couple.
 You can hire a bike or hop on a boat to explore town, or simply wander through the cobblestone streets.
 There are many parks and gardens to explore and culture lovers will appreciate the many museums.

 Couples visit Reykjavik frequently as it offers plenty of romantic activities.
 There are museums, outdoor activities, and even the northern lights that make this city very romantic.
 The cafes are laid-back and the atmosphere is friendly.

-Students come from all over to stay in Copenhagen.
+Copenhagen is a great city to visit as a student.
 The city has a reputation as the happiest in the world, and students are no exception.
 There are plenty of activities for students as well as a relaxed, yet productive, atmosphere.
 It's easy to explore the town on foot or by bike as well.

 Reykjavik is popular with students.
 Students will enjoy a unique experience in this city.
 There are good academic programs as well as beautiful outdoor settings that you can explore.

-Copenhagen has a great public transit system.
+Public transit in Copenhagen is top-notch.
 There are metros, s-trains, waterbuses, and regular buses available.

 You'll find some public transit in Reykjavik, but it may not be enough to take you everywhere.
 There is a fairly comprehensive bus system around town.